umguec/Decoding-brain-representations/README.md

 Note that we can safely ignore the intercept since we normalized our data to have zero mean and unit variance.

-## Task
+## Task 2

-- Estimate **B**.
+- Estimate **B** on the training set.
 Tip: Normally, you should use cross validation to estimate lambda.
 For simplicity, you can assume that lambda = 10 ^ -6.
-- Reconstruct **X**_test from **Y**_test.
+- Reconstruct the stimuli from the responses in the test set.
 - Visualize some of the reconstructions.
 Tip: You can use reshape function, and imshow or imagesc functions.

+(The solution of the task is provided in *task_2.m*.
+However, it is recommended that you try to solve the task by youself before referring to the solution.)

 ---

 As you can see, the results are not very good.
-One reason is that we are trying to find the solution among all 28 x 28 images.
-That is we are not contraining the solution by using our prior knowledge that the reconstructions will have a particular form (i.e., handwritten digits).
+One reason is that we are not forcing the reconstructions to be similar to handwritten digits even though we know that they should be similar to handwritten digits.

 To do this, we have to resort to probability theory.
 We reformulate our goal as finding the most probable **x** that could have caused **y**.
 That is: